Home

 Fukuyama Castle (•ŸŽRé, Fukyamajō) is a castle on a low hill right across Fukuyama Station.
 It was originally constructed in 1622 under the command of the cousin of Tokugawa Ieyasu, but its current main keep is a ferro-concrete, postwar reconstruction.

-The castle was one of the last ones to be completed in the Edo Period, and was used as a base to protect western Japan.
-It was abandoned and its buildings demolished in 1873 after the Meiji Restoration.
-The ruins were further destroyed by the air raids during World War II.
-The current main keep dates to 1966 and contains a museum displaying the history of the city and castle.
-Like in most castles in Japan, visitors can enjoy panoramic views from the top floor.
+The castle was one of the last new ones to be completed in the early Edo Period and was used as a base to protect western Japan.
+Most of its buildings were demolished after the end of the feudal era, but the main keep was preserved and dedicated a National Treasure before it was destroyed in the air raids of World War II.
+The current main keep dates to 1966.

-A stone's throw away from the history museum is the Fukuyama Museum of Art, a two story building with a handful of sculptures both inside and outside.
+A stone's throw away from the history museum is the Fukuyama Museum of Art, a two-story building with a handful of sculptures both inside and outside.
 The permanent collection showcases artwork by local Fukuyama artists as well as those from around the region, in addition to modern and contemporary art by both domestic and international artists.
 The sitting areas in the museum have large panel windows that allow for views of the small garden outside and Fukuyama Castle on the hill behind .

 Getting there and around